1. Is a LIU Global degree program accredited?

 Students need to take their dietary restrictions into consideration when planning their studies.
 It is always a good idea to check with other students who have studied at regional centers to get an idea of how they maintained their special diets abroad.
 The Admissions staff will help you secure this information.
 Students living in homestays can indicate their preferences when arrangements are being made.

 3. When I live overseas, will you find housing for me?
 Where will I live overseas?

 First Year Program students will have their housing arranged for them in Costa Rica (homestays).
-So will students visiting the India Center in local apartments and the China Center located on Zhejiang University, in international dorms.
+Students studying at the China Center live in international dorms located on Zhejiang University while students in Australia live in house shares.
 At other centers and programs, registered students stay in temporary housing and are given housing information about choices in the vicinity for a more permanent arrangement for the semester.
-In the case of traveling programs, student accommodations will change over the academic semester/year.
+In the case of the Comparative Religion and Culture Program (CRC), student accommodations will change over the academic semester/year.
 Each center/program has local resources that may include residential hotels, hostels, religious facilities, house shares or apartments.
 Students network with others and draw on previous practices.
 They are always very resourceful in finding places to live.

 4. How can my parents contact me when I am abroad?

 Once a student is enrolled at a center, they receive a handbook which contains vital information with regard to phone numbers, emergency contacts, addresses, and e-mail communications.
 Make sure you give a copy of this information to your parents before you leave for that center.
 You must also travel with a copy of this handbook as well.
 Communication with parents is quite easy with access to Skype, email and social networking sites.

 1. What kind of a job can I get with the degree I am working toward?